 490. ADVANCED PHOTOGRAPHY.
 (0, 6, 3).
-May be repeated for credit.
-Prereq: Six credits of VIAR 397.
+Research, development and presentation.
+Prereq: Six hours of VIAR 397 and VIAR 398 or permission of instructor required.

-VOCATIONAL INDUSTRIAL EDUCATION (VIED 098)
+VOCATIONAL INDUSTRIAL EDUCATION (VIED)

 Shelton Houston, Head; Rougeou 255

 To enroll in any 400-level course, students must be admitted to the Upper Division; to enroll in a 400(G)level course in which there are graduate students, students must have junior or higher standing.